 Let go of resentments.

-“You’ve got to let go of the resentment you have against your partner, [whether] that may have happened 30 years ago or three months ago,” says Essel, who recommends reaching out to a professional to get help if you can’t tackle this task alone.
-“It may take several weeks or even months to let these resentments go, but it’s the only way your marriage has a chance of being turned around into something healthy and fulfilling once again.”
+"You've got to let go of the resentment you have against your partner, [whether] that may have happened 30 years ago or three months ago," says Essel.
+"It may take several weeks or even months to let these resentments go, but it's the only way your marriage has a chance of being turned around into something healthy and fulfilling once again."

-Making note of what you appreciate and love about your spouse can help you be a better partner, especially after 40.
-“As you take just five minutes a day to write down one or two or five traits about your partner that are positive, a shift begins to happen within the relationship,” says Essel.
+Making note of what you appreciate and love about your spouse can help you be a better partner.
+"As you take just five minutes a day to write down one or two or five traits about your partner that are positive, a shift begins to happen within the relationship," Essel says.

 Leave each other love notes.

 Once you've identified some of the traits in your partner that you're grateful for, drop them a few romantic reminders of how and why they make you happy.
 "We often forget these little, affirming niceties as a relationship ages," says clinical psychologist Carla Marie Manly.
 "No matter how old a marriage is, it's vital that both partners feel loved, seen, and appreciated."

 Even if the physical component of your relationship changes as you age, there's no reason you can't shower your spouse in affection in other ways.
 "Chances are, you and your sweetheart loved touching and holding hands when you dated," Manly says.
 "If you've let your touch habits go by the wayside, rekindle your connection by touching frequently and lovingly."